-The conversion timing shown in Figure 3 does not result in the ADS7818 going into the power-down mode.
-If the conversion rate of the device is high (approaching 500kHz), then there is very little power that can be saved by using the power-down mode.
-However, since the power-down mode incurs no conversion penalty (the very first conversion is valid), at lower sample rates, significant power can be saved by allowing the device to go into power-down mode between conversions.
-Figure 4 shows the typical method for placing the ADC into the power-down mode.
-If CONV is kept LOW during the conversion and is LOW at the start of the 13 clock cycle, then the device enters the power-down mode.
+The conversion timing shown in Figure 3 does not result in the ADS7835 going into the power-down mode.
+If the conversion rate of the device is high (approaching 500kHz), there is very little power that can be saved by using the power-down mode.
+However, since the power-down mode incurs no conversion penalty (the very first conversion is valid) at lower sample rates, significant power can be saved by allowing the device to go into power-down mode between conversions.

+Figure 4 shows the typical method for placing the A/D into the power-down mode.
+If CONV is kept LOW during the conversion and is LOW at the start of the 13th clock cycle, the device enters the power-down mode.
 It remains in this mode until the rising edge of CONV.
-Note that CONV must be HIGH for at least t{ACQ} in order to sample the signal properly as well as to power-up the internal nodes.
+Note that CONV must be HIGH for at least $t{\rm ACQ}$ in order to sample the signal properly as well as to power-up the internal nodes.

-There are two different methods for clocking the ADS7818.
+There are two different methods for clocking the ADS7835.
 The first involves scaling the CLK input in relation to the conversion rate.
 For example, an 8MHz input clock and the timing shown in Figure 3 results in a 500kHz conversion rate.
 Likewise, a 1.6MHz clock would result in a 100kHz conversion rate.
 The second method involves keeping the clock input as close to the maximum clock rate as possible and starting conversions as needed.
 This timing is similar to that shown in Figure 4.
 As an example, a 50kHz conversion rate would require 160 clock periods per conversion instead of the 16 clock periods used at 500kHz.

-The main distinction between the two is the amount of time that the ADS7818 remains in power down.
-In the first mode, the converter only remains in power down for a small number of clock periods (depending on how many clock periods there are per each conversion).
-As the conversion rate scales, the converter always spends the same percentage of time in power down.
+The main distinction between the two is the amount of time that the ADS7835 remains in power-down.
+In the first mode, the converter only remains in power-down for a small number of clock periods (depending on how many clock periods there are per each conversion).
+As the conversion rate scales, the converter always spends the same percentage of time in power-down.
 Since less power is drawn by the digital logic, there is a small decrease in power consumption, but it is very slight.
-This effect can be seen in the typical performance curve "Supply Current vs Sample Rate."
+This effect can be seen in the